Preparing Files

 • Blacklisted regions: ENCODE DAC blacklists for artifact exclusion

-• cCREs (candidate cis-Regulatory Elements): From ENCODE SCREEN database
+• cCREs (candidate cis-Regulatory Elements): From the ENCODE SCREEN database

 • PLS – Promoter-like signatures